Antlion931/Semestr5/ON/List5/README.md

 - [x] Analyse normal gauss elimination method
 - [x] Analyse custom matrix's structure
 - [ ] Make a function to read data from file
+    - [ ] Before reading data, you need a data structure to store it
-- [ ] Try to simplify the matrix 12x12 on paper
+- [x] Try to simplify the matrix 12x12 on paper

 # Notes:
 - Gauss elimination method not only simplifies the matrix to triangular matrix, but also computes *A = LU*.